 Free Online Advertising: Getting Started With Google Ad Grants

-If your organization is a 501(c)3 nonprofit, Google AdWords is a great way to get in front of your target audience without breaking the bank.
-We at Forum One appreciate smart, thrifty advertising and want to help your nonprofit get the most out of Google AdWords to optimize your ad campaigns.
+If your organization is a 501(c)3 nonprofit, Google Ads is a great way to get in front of your target audience without breaking the bank.
+We at Forum One appreciate smart, thrifty advertising and want to help your nonprofit get the most out of Google Ads to optimize your ad campaigns.

 To be eligible for a Google Ad Grant, your organization must be based in one of the approved countries as well as a nonprofit.
 Most 501(c)3 organizations are eligible, and all interested organizations must also have a substantial website.
 For-profit organizations, government entities, hospitals and medical groups, schools, universities, and childcare centers are not eligible to apply for Google Ad Grants.
 For more information, see Google’s eligibility guidelines.